Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Statistical model description

 Above, we assume that $DBH_j$ is the diameter at breast height for the middle of a diameter class, e.g., if we are considering all trees where $DBH \in [10,12)$, then $DBH_i$ in the above equation is 11 inches.
 In the \citeauthor{klein1978attack} dataset, there are six 2-inch DBH classes.
 In the simulation model, each tree age is associated with a unique DBH, separated by intervals of 0.157 inches.

 The standard deviation of preference is

-where $\sigma_{\text{{pref0}}}$ accounts for a baseline level of variability, and $\sigma_{\text{{pref1}}}$ accounts for increasing variability with smaller sample sizes, with the typical inverse square root scaling that would be expected under the central limit theorem.
+where $\sigma_{\text{{pref0}}}$ accounts for a baseline level of variability, and $\sigma_{\text{{pref1}}}$ accounts for increasing variability with smaller sample sizes (clearly visible in Fig. \ref{fig:size_pref1}), with the typical inverse square root scaling that would be expected under the central limit theorem.
 We do not know the exact sample sizes, so we treat the total tree surface area (within the $j^{th}$ diameter class) as a proxy for sample size.